UNT John S Gossett Memorial High School Tournament

 Overall speaking skills or/and argumentation are critical to winning!
 But remember the most important thing is that you learn!

 LD: I look at the debate from a traditional lense.
 Value/Criterion -> link to your Contentions.
 I'm expecting clash throughout.
 You may read fast (but not too fast) you should enunciate.
 Voting blocks at the end help summarize the debate and that's my preference to hear in the final ARs.
 Unlikely to weigh counter-plans.
 LD is a value style of debate.
 Resolution is absolute unless specified.
 I'm very tabula rasa with 99% of arguments.
 However, if it's something completely off the wall I'm not going to weigh it.
 However, it's your opponent's job to still attack that specific argument (if it has some miniscule form of credence).
 You don't need to spend much time dismissing it in your rebuttals if it's non-sensical.
-No K's, T's, Piks, other random things.
+No K's, Theories, Piks, other random things.

 I want to see a Value and a Criterion.
 Both, that's TWO.
 What do you value, how do you get there (criterion).